5 epic caves to visit near Toronto

 There's no shortage of caves to explore within a few hours drive of Toronto.
 The Canadian Shield north of the city has many dark gems to explore where you'll see fossils, hidden bodies of water, and rock formations that dazzle you as much as they might inspire the occasional bit of trepidation.

-Here are my picks for epic caves to visit near Toronto.
+Here are my picks for some epic caves to visit near Toronto.

 One of the closest cave systems to Toronto, it'll take around an hour to get to this geological wonderland near Hamilton.
 There aren't really the deep caverns that you'll find elsewhere in the province here, but there are so many nooks and crannies that it's a great way to spend a day exploring the time-worn terrain that also features streams and waterfalls.

 It's not just about the caves here at the top of Blue Mountain.
 You can also zip line and check out the gorgeous suspension bridge.
 But, on the hottest of days, it's the underground attraction that draws visitors here.
-The deepest cavern clocks in at 70 feet, but the general accessibility of the underground spaces is what makes this site so popular.
+The deepest cavern clocks in at 70 feet (about 21 metres), but the general accessibility of the underground spaces is what makes this site so popular.

 @christopherliando.
 With files from Derek Flack